 In 2000 Granada attempted to bring things in order by merging with the Compass Group, and then separating Granada's media interests from everything else.
 The business was formally demerged in 2001, with Compass taking responsibility for its motorway and A-road services, operated under the subsidiary Compass Roadside.

-Compass worked with Fallon, the company who helped change the image of Škoda, to improve the reputation of its motorway services.
-Without access to the Granada name, they created 'Moto', and promised to provide "a better, continental-feeling service".
+Without access to the Granada name, a new brand was created by The Point, with BDG McColl providing the interiors and Fallon (known for their work with Škoda) working on its image.
+In May 2001 they introduced 'Moto', a new name which promised "a better, continental-feeling service".
 A deliberately simple name was used, and existing firms named Moto in Cornwall and Spain were paid to stop using it.
 Special attention was paid separately to how to serve children, pets, coach drivers and truckers.

 The new Compass was itself a large business.
 As well as having acquired many brands from Granada, they had their own, including those ran by Select Service Partner.
 Compass were able to introduce these to Moto, such as Upper Crust and the groundbreaking M&S Simply Food.